glenrobson/iiif-tiler/README.md

 usage: iiif-tiler
  -help                Show this help message
  -output <arg>        Directory where the IIIF images are generated.
+Default: iiif -identifier <arg>    The root of the identifier in the info.json.
+The filename directory is appended.
+Default: `http://localhost:8887/iiif/`
-Default: iiif -tile_size <arg>     set the tile size.
+ -tile_size <arg>     set the tile size.
 Default is 1024 -version <arg>       set the IIIF version.
 Default is 2.1.1 and options are 2 or 3 -zoom_levels <arg>   set the number of zoom levels for this image.
 The default is 5